mozai/s3-backup/README.md

   like /home/radio/sessionrecordings
 * ~~investigate using `aws s3api put-object` instead of `aws s3 cp`~~ No, put-object limited to 5GB upload, and can't handle pipes/stdin besides.
-* add `--sse` for encryption at rest?
 * add `aws put-object-tagging --bucket BN --key FN --tagging '{"TagSet":[{"Key": "string","Value": "string"}, ...]}'
   after a successful upload.
+Maybe use tagging instead of prefixes for the lifecycle policy?
+But doesn't appear in AWS console. =/
 * Sense when the full backup is missing, even if there are (incorrect) snarfiles locally.
 * Is it worth doing level-2 incrementals with tar?